n1o/study_notes/_sources/notes/variable_elimination.md

 # Variable elimination algorithm

+It is algorithm for exact inference in [graphical models](graphical_models.md).

+The main [motivation behind variable elimination](variable_elimination_motivation.md) is to reduce the runtime of inference by leverage factorization of our probability distribution.

 This extends Belief propagation so we can compute $p(x_q|x_p)$ for any kind of graph.

 > Example of getting an job given some conditions